Health Insurance for U.S. Immigrants

 not a significant issue in qualifying for health

 insurance.
-Very few of our health insurance plans
+Enrollment in U.S. health insurance plans

 In fact, most insurance applications do not ask about